|Air Distance (bird’s flight) between the two||7,258 miles (11,681 km)|

-Since the Islamic Revolution of 1979, when the Shah of Iran and a close friend and ally of the U.S. was deposed and exiled from Iran, the country has maintained a hostile stance towards the United States.
-The country has been pursuing a secret plan for developing nuclear technology for military purposes.
-As a result, Iran has had to face international condemnation and sanctions that have had a crippling effect on the economy.
+Since the Islamic Revolution of 1979, when the Shah of Iran and a close friend and ally of the US was deposed and exiled from Iran, the country has maintained a hostile stance towards the United States.
+Iran has been pursuing a secret plan for developing nuclear technology for military purposes.
+As a result, it has been facing international condemnation and sanctions that have had a crippling effect on the economy.

 Iran is a Shia majority nation (Shia and Sunni are two major sects of Islam and staunchly opposed to each other’s ideology) and has had a hostile relationship with Saudi Arabia and several other Arab states that have a Sunni majority.
 Iran opposes Saudi Arabia’s control and domination of the Arab world, a position it believes belongs to Iran.
 This animosity between the two Islamic countries has had a fall out effect on other Arab and Islamic states.

-As Iran pursues an active military modernization of its forces, Sunni-majority countries like Saudi Arabia feel threatened and have been pursuing their own military modernization.
-For both Saudi Arabia and Iran, the excessive investment in military hardware and defense force maintenance is potentially depriving people of both countries the opportunity of optimizing the benefits of economic development.
+As Iran pursues an ongoing military modernization of its forces, Sunni-majority countries like Saudi Arabia feel threatened and have been pursuing their military modernization.
+For both Saudi Arabia and Iran, the excessive investment in military hardware and defense force maintenance is potentially depriving people of both countries, the opportunity of optimizing the benefits of economic development.

-Iran has openly and vocally called for Israel’s destruction, and therefore, Iran’s pursuit of a nuclear weapons program is vociferously opposed by Israel, Saudi Arabia and several Gulf Cooperation Council (GCC) member countries.
+Iran has openly and vocally called for Israel’s destruction.
+Therefore, Iran’s pursuit of a nuclear weapons program is vociferously opposed by Israel, Saudi Arabia and several Gulf Cooperation Council (GCC) member countries.

 Iran Nuclear Deal

-For several years, the United States has been putting economic, diplomatic, and sometimes, military pressure on Iran, to give up its nuclear weapons program but did not succeed despite crippling trade sanctions imposed on the country.
+For several years, the United States has been putting economic, diplomatic, and sometimes, military pressure on Iran so that it would give up its nuclear weapons program.
+Still, the US has not succeeded despite crippling trade sanctions imposed on the country.

 Both the United States and Israel believe Iran is continuing to secretly pursue its nuclear program, despite IAEA certifying Iran’s compliance.
-On May 8th, 2018, President Trump announce that the United States is walking out of the Iran Nuclear deal due to non-compliance of Iran to the terms of the deal.
+On May 8, 2018, President Trump announced that the United States is walking out of the Iran Nuclear deal due to non-compliance of Iran to the terms of the deal.

 How much of a threat is Iran to the United States?

-At present, Iran does not possess missiles that can reach the U.S. mainland but can threaten U.S.’s strategic interest in the Middle East.
+At present, Iran does not possess missiles that can reach the US mainland but can threaten the US’s strategic interest in the Middle East.
 Given its strategic location along the Persian Gulf, Strait of Hormuz, and Gulf of Oman, Iran is in a position to disrupt global shipping lines that move crude oil and other supplies to and from the region.
 Any disruption can severely affect the global economy.
-This is a primary U.S. concern.
+This is a primary concern of the US.

-The United States has a direct interest in ensuring peace and stability in the region in order to ensure a stable supply of oil to the world.
-Iran’s missiles, aircraft, submarines and ships, all remain a threat to the U.S. Naval fleet operating there.
+The United States has a direct interest in ensuring peace and stability in the region to ensure a stable supply of oil to the world.
+Iran’s missiles, aircraft, submarines and ships, all remain a threat to the US Naval fleet operating there.

-The U.S. is fully capable of taking care of its strategic assets in the region but any hostile act can cause temporary disruption and there is a possibility of the conflict escalating into a full-fledged war.
+The US is fully capable of taking care of its strategic assets in the region.
+Still, any hostile act can cause temporary disruption, and there is a possibility of the conflict escalating into a full-fledged war.

 Israel, a country surrounded by hostile Arab states, has been fighting independently to secure its existence, and a nuclear-armed Iran poses a direct threat to Israel.
 Since Iran has openly called for Israel to be wiped off the planet, the country has a strong case for opposing the Iran deal.

-If the U.S. pushes Iran closer to Russia-China axis, it will give both Russia and China direct access to influence the sea trade in the Middle East.
-Strategically, that will put a greater threat to the U.S. interests in the region.
+If the US pushes Iran closer to the Russia-China axis, it will give both Russia and China direct access to influence the sea trade in the Middle East.
+Strategically, that will put a more significant threat to the US interests in the region.